gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 Remark
- SetProcessByRecordedFrame should set this avatar to be enabled for replay.
+ SetProcessByRecordedFrame need to be called before this to set this avatar to be enabled for replay.

 Used in: [VG_Recorder](unity_component_vgrecorder.html)